davidezanella/recipes-alexa-skill/data/nlu.md

 - Describe it
 - Tell me about the first one
 - Describe the second recipe
+- Tell me more about it
+- I want details about the first recipe
+- Give details about the second one
+- Tell me more about it
+- How much time needed?
+- How much time does the second recipe need?

 ## intent:get_recipe_ingredients
 - Tell me the ingredients